 - The next morning, drain and rinse almonds.

 - Add rinsed almonds and 4 cups of filtered, pure water to the blender.

 - Puree the almonds and water for 4 minutes.

 - After 4 minutes, pour mixture through a muslin bag (or something similar), doing so over a fine mesh strainer to catch all the pulp.

 - Carefully squeeze the bag to drain out all the almond milk.

 - You will be left with a fluffy dry almond pulp.
 This pulp can be added to baked goods for added fiber, or simply discarded.

-- Label and store almond milk in the refrigerator for up to a week.
+- Label and store almond milk in an airtight container in the refrigerator for 3-5 days.
 Shake before using.